-Kathleen (“Katie”) Taylor is the former President and Chief Executive Officer of Four Seasons Hotels and Resorts.
-During her 24-year career with the iconic global company, she held a number of senior leadership roles and was instrumental in building the firm’s global brand and its international portfolio of luxury properties.
+Katie is the former President and Chief Executive Officer of Four Seasons Hotels and Resorts.
+During her 24-year career with Four Seasons, she held a number of senior leadership roles and was instrumental in building its global brand and its international portfolio of luxury properties.

-Her many accolades for business achievement include the Schulich School of Business Award for Outstanding Executive Leadership and the inaugural Medal for Career Achievement from the Hennick Centre for Business and Law at York University.
-She has been inducted into the Canadian Marketing Hall of Legends and was named one of Canada’s Most Powerful Women by the Women’s Executive Network (WXN) in 2011, 2014 and 2016.
-In 2016, Ms. Taylor received the Governance Professionals of Canada Peter Dey Governance Achievement Award and was made a Member of the Order of Canada.
-Report on Business magazine named Ms. Taylor among the 50 most powerful people in Canadian Business in 2017, and was also named a Fellow of the Institute of Corporate Directors and became a Fellow of the National Association of Corporate Directors.
+Katie has been the recipient of the Schulich School of Business Award for Outstanding Executive Leadership and the inaugural Medal for Career Achievement from the Hennick Centre for Business and Law at York University.
+She has been inducted into the Canadian Marketing Hall of Legends and was named one of Canada’s Most Powerful Women by the Women’s Executive Network (WXN) in 2011, 2014, and 2016 and inducted into the Hall of Fame in 2018.
+In 2016, Katie received the Governance Professionals of Canada Peter Dey Governance Achievement Award.
+The following year, the Report on Business Magazine named Katie among the 50 most powerful people in Canadian Business.
+She is a Fellow of both the Institute of Corporate Directors in Canada and of the National Association of Corporate Directors in the U.S.

-Ms. Taylor has an MBA and an Honorary Doctorate of Laws from the Schulich School of Business and a law degree from Osgoode Hall Law School and a Bachelor of Arts (Honours) from the University of Toronto.
-She also received an Honorary Doctorate of Laws from McGill University and Trent University and an Honorary Doctorate of Humane Letters from Mount Saint Vincent University.
+Katie holds an MBA and an Honorary Doctorate of Laws from the Schulich School of Business and a law degree from Osgoode Hall Law School.
+She also holds a Bachelor of Arts (Honours) and an Honorary Doctorate of Laws from the University of Toronto.
+In addition, Katie was awarded Honorary Doctorates of Laws from McGill University and Trent University and an Honorary Doctorate of Humane Letters from Mount Saint Vincent University.

-Ms. Taylor is a member of the C.D.
-Howe Institute’s National Council where she Co-Chair’s the Human Capital Policy Council.
+Katie is a member of the C.D.
+Howe Institute’s National Council, where she co-chairs the Human Capital Policy Council.
 She also serves on the Dean’s Advisory Council of the Schulich School of Business and on the Principal’s International Advisory Board at McGill University.